 - Regularly review wills, trusts, powers of attorney, account statements, insurance policies and beneficiary designations

 - Choose a trusted contact so that their financial institutions and professional advisors know who to contact in case of suspected financial exploitation

 - Discuss your loved one’s goals and attitude toward money so that you’re more likely to spot any irregular spending habits.

 - Talk about how to spot and respond to potential scams

-Our team at ML&R Wealth Management participates in training and education to recognize the vulnerability of older clients and how to report suspected abuse through the proper channels.
+Our team at ML&R Wealth Management participates in training and education to recognize elder financial exploitation red flags and how to report suspected abuse through the proper channels.
 If you suspect elder abuse and exploitation is occurring, please connect with our team.
 We can advise you on the process and connect you to local resources to get you the help you need.